aquarist-labs/aquarium/doc/project-plan/aquarium-project-plan.rst

 ~~~~~~~~~~

 Currently, the perception is that Ceph is too complex to use for the average
 user.
-This complexity stems from ceph's flexibility that supports a huge
+This complexity stems from Ceph's flexibility that supports a huge
 matrix of use cases and the effects this has on available capacity,
 performance and thus availability.
 At least partially this perceived complexity
 can also be blamed on the current user interface abstraction.

-All current management tooling deploys ceph bottom-up, i.e. the user must
+All current management tooling deploys Ceph bottom-up, i.e. the user must
 specify deployment patterns at the daemon level, create pools and crushmaps
 (which encode various availability and performance requirements) and only
 then can a user deploy their workload.